BDI-pathogens/phyloscanner/phyloflows/vignettes/01_simulating_data.md

     ## 3:                1               2 0.2700      15
     ## 4:                2               2 0.2025     129

+## Corresponding **phyloflows** input data (simple, SARWS)

-**Next, we will bring the transmission count data into the form needed for phyloflows MCMC algorithm.** We add an ID to each observation, called `TRM_CAT_PAIR_ID`.
+**We will start by bringing the transmission count data into the form needed for phyloflows MCMC algorithm.** We add an ID to each observation, called `TRM_CAT_PAIR_ID`.
 We also define the sampling groups.
 In this example, they correspond directly to the transmission groups.

 ``` r
 dobs[, TR_SAMPLING_CATEGORY:=TR_TRM_CATEGORY]